roddhjav/ecurve/README.md

 ## Security purpose

+We provide elliptic curve for level 7 and 8.

 | Level | Protection                                                        | Sym | Asym  | EC  | Hash |
 |:-----:|:-----------------------------------------------------------------:|:---:|:-----:|:---:|:----:|
 | 1     | Attacks in ”real-time” by individuals                             | 32  |       |     |      |